 Several distinct protease activities, representing three of the four major classes of proteases, have been identified in the food vacuole (Table).
 Multiple plasmepsins and falcipains have been identified.
 The digestion of hemoglobin probably occurs by a semi-ordered process involving the sequential action of different proteases (Goldberg, 2005).
 Several plasmespsin genes have been identified in the genome of P. falciparum and four of these apprear to function in the food vacuole (Banerjee, 2002).
 Plasmepsin-1 and plasmepsin-2 are the best characterized and both are capable of cleaving undenatured hemoglobin between phenylalanine and leucine residues located at positions 33 and 34 on the alpha-globin chains.
 These residues are located in a conserved domain known as the hinge region, which is believed to be crucial in stabilizing the overall structure of hemoglobin.
 Cleavage at this site presumably causes the globin subunits to dissociate and partially unfold.
 This unfolding will expose additional protease sites within the globin polypeptide chains.
 The other plasmepsins, as well plasmepsin-1 and plasmepsin-2, and the falcipains are then able to further degrade these large globin fragments.
 It has been suggested that falcipain-2 (Shenai, 2000), and possibly falcipain-3 (Sijwali, 2001), are capable of digesting either native hemoglobin and therefore may also participate in the initial cleavage of hemoglobin.

 In summary, a likely scenario for the complete digestion of hemoglobin consists of the concerted actions of plasmepsins, falcipains and falcilysin leading to the production of small peptides.
 The small peptides are then converted into amino acids or dipeptides which are then converted in amino acids.
-Some of the small peptides may be pumped out of the food vacuole into the parasite cytoplasm, where an amino peptidase carries out the final conversion to amino acids.
+Small peptides, dipeptides, and amino acids are translocated into the parasite cytoplasm via PfCRT using an electrochemical proton gradient.
+Peptides and di-peptides are converted to amino acids in the cytoplasm with the abundant amino peptidases.

 Digestion of hemoglobin also releases heme.
 Free heme is toxic due to its ability to destabilize and lyse membranes, as well as inhibiting the activity of several enzymes.
 Three, and possibly four, mechanisms by which heme is detoxified have been identified: